-The International Summer School Program (ISSP) provides students with an opportunity to complete one (1) compulsory or optional credit in a classroom setting tailored to their specific language needs.
+The International Summer School Program (ISSP) provides students with an opportunity to complete one (1) credit in a classroom setting tailored to their specific language needs.
 International Summer School classes allow students to improve a wide range of skill sets and learning skills within a Canadian school environment.

-Please note that class availability is subject to change.
+Please note: Class availability is subject to change.

 Summer School Details